pingcap/docs-tidb-operator/en/volume-configuration.md

 All instances in the same `TiKVGroup` share the same storage configuration.
 To configure different storage for different TiKV instances, you can create multiple `TiKVGroups` resources.

-### Why does the volume update not take effect immediately?
+### Why does the volume modification not take effect immediately?

 Storage volume modifications might not take effect immediately for the following reasons: